Zeyu-Li/django_ecommerse_app_deprecated/README.md

 ## How to use
-To start, install the required packages using the requirement.txt
+To start, install the required packages using the requirement.txt This step will require the [virtual ven module](https://docs.python.org/3/library/venv.html)

 This can be done by entering in